🏄 137 SPOTS. 7-DAY FORECASTS. 100% FREE — EXPLORE NOW

 What is the water temperature at Sandy Hook?

-The current water temperature at Sandy Hook is 48°F. A 6/5mm wetsuit with boots, gloves, and hood is essential.
+The current water temperature at Sandy Hook is 67°F. A 3/2mm wetsuit is recommended.

 What is the surf like at Sandy Hook today?